Contact

 New York NY 10011

-The Centennial housing market remains highly competitive.
-On average, homes in Centennial receive two offers and sell within approximately 30 days.
-Last month, the median sale price of a home in Centennial was $628,000, reflecting a 3.8% decrease compared to the previous year.
-Meanwhile, the median sale price per square foot rose by 1.2%, reaching $251.
+The Centennial housing market is highly competitive.
+On average, homes receive about two offers and sell within approximately 17 days.
+Last month, the median home sale price reached $676K, a 4.2% increase compared to last year, while the median price per square foot rose 1.6% to $262.

 For detailed, up-to-date information on buying a house in Centennial, including legal considerations and market trends, you can talk to us.